rgb-led-matrix/rgb-led-matrix/README.md

 Some weird conventions are used.
 These should be documented in LED_Matrix/README.md.
 This is the place for documenting technical interworkings and troubleshooting.
 (Outside of comments.)

 ## Layout
-There are three sections at this directory level.
+There are four sections at this directory level.
 Look at lower levels for more details about each section.

 ### external
 This is an experimental section for hardware offload modules used in rgb-led-matrix/lib/src/framebuffer.